 - Mistaken Identity: Being wrongly identified as the perpetrator.

-Why You Need an Experienced Pennsylvania Sex Crime Defense Attorney
+Why Experienced Sex Crime Defense in Pennsylvania Matters

 Sex crime charges are among the most serious — carrying the threat of long prison sentences, mandatory registry as a sex offender, job loss, and devastating personal consequences.